workmanw/ember-qunit-assert-helpers/README.md

 `assert.expectAssertion(callback, matcher)`

 Asserts that `Ember.assert` did throw an error.
-An optional matcher can be provided to match a specific error message.
+An optional regular expression matcher can be provided to match a specific error message.

 ```javascript
 test('triggers Ember.assert', function(assert) {